go-acoustic/ea_react_native_module_tealeaf/README.md

   </Button>
 </View>
 ```
-The full example can also be reviewed at https://github.com/acoustic-analytics/ea_react_native_module/blob/master/Example/NativeBase-KitchenSink/src/screens/checkbox/index.js

 ### Log Custom Event **(Type 5)**
 You will need to the following in order to log a custom event, which will get captured as a Tealeaf type 5 message object.